frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/sales-return.md

 **A sold Item being returned is known as a Sales Return.**

-Goods sold being returned happens commonly in business.
+Businesses often return goods that are already sold.
 They could be returned by the customer due to quality issues, non-delivery on the agreed date, or any other reason.

 ## 1. Prerequisites
 Before creating and using a Sales Return, it is advised that you create the following first: